fortefairy/dorian-explorer/_essay/02-chapter-ii..md

 “I am in Lady Agatha’s black books at present,” answered Dorian with a funny look of penitence.
-“I promised to go to a club in Whitechapel with her last Tuesday, and I really forgot all about it.
-We were to have played a duet together—three duets, I believe.
+“I promised to go to a club in Whitechapel with her last Tuesday, and I really forgot all about it.{% include essay/feature/aside.html text="This is the first mention of Whitechapel, but will not be the last.
+Whitechapel was also the location where the bodies of the victims of Jack the Ripper were found." %} We were to have played a duet together—three duets, I believe.
 I don’t know what she will say to me.
 I am far too frightened to call.”